-5. If you have already taken PHL 120/Introduction to Logic but no other course in philosophy, do keep in mind that you might want to take another 100-level course before you tackle our upper-level courses.
+- 5. If you have already taken PHL 120/Introduction to Logic but no other course in philosophy, do keep in mind that you might want to take another 100-level course before you tackle our upper-level courses.
 Seats in both PHL 135/Contemporary Moral Issues and in PHL 100/Introduction to Philosophy should remain available for first and second year students throughout registration period.
 Similarly, if you've already taken PHL 100 or 135, it might be time to do PHL 120.
 Again, seats should remain available for first and second year students.
 Please do let me know if you face any obstacle there.
-These courses are described in the Mini-Catalog.

-- 6. For those majors and minors who have already done some work in philosophy, our schedule features quite a number of interesting courses.
-It includes PHL 201/Ancient Philosophy (required for the major), PHL 246/Aesthetics, PHL 270/Special Topics: Continental Philosophy, and PHL 275 Philosophy of Law (all count as philosophy electives).
-Also please note PHL 350/Ethical Theory (counts towards a major requirement) and PHL 330/Mind-Body Connections and PHL 421/Philosophy of Language (both count as philosophy electives at the 300- or 400-level).
+These courses are described in the Mini-Catalog. - 6.
+For those majors and minors who have already done some work in philosophy, our schedule features quite a number of interesting courses.
+It includes PHL 201/Ancient Philosophy (required for the major), PHL 246/Aesthetics, PHL 275/ Philosophy of Law (counts towards Law & Philosophy Specialization), and PHL 280 Feminism and Philosophy (all count as philosophy electives).
+Also please note, PHL 370/Special Topics: Aesthetics and PHL 430/Advanced Ethics (both count as philosophy elective at the 300- or 400 level).
 Again, please do not hesitate to contact the instructors directly for further information. - 7.
-Especially for juniors ....
+Especially for juniors . . . .
 You should take special care that you are on target for completing your senior capstone requirements.
 The one-unit Senior Project is usually completed during the spring term of the senior year but depending on the student's individual situation can be completed during the fall term instead.
 The two-unit Senior Thesis is typically completed over both terms of the senior year (the Senior Thesis Research in the fall and the Senior Thesis in the spring).
-Whether you are on the usual schedule or not, around the time of registration the term before you are ready to begin the capstone that is, now, if you plan to start the capstone this coming fall term -- you should do the following: (A) identify the faculty member you would like to complete your senior capstone with; (B) contact that person to set up a meeting; (C) try to agree on an area of common research interest and on whether your aim should be a senior project or a senior thesis; and (D) enroll in the appropriate component of the capstone with that faculty member.
+Whether you are on the usual schedule or not, around the time of registration the term before you are ready to begin the capstone that is, now, if you plan to start the capstone this coming fall term -- you should do the following: - (A) identify the faculty member you would like to complete your senior capstone with; (B) contact that person to set up a meeting; (C) try to agree on an area of common research interest and on whether your aim should be a senior project or a senior thesis; and (D) enroll in the appropriate component of the capstone with that faculty member.
 That person will henceforth serve as your project or thesis advisor.
 And, between now and the time when you actually begin the capstone work, keep in close contact with that advisor so that any necessary preliminary groundwork can be accomplished. - 8.
 Especially for seniors ....
 We are so excited and happy for you yet so hate to see you go!
-If you haven't yet arranged for a job or a seat in law school or graduate school or other program, please keep clearly in mind once you leave us that we will always be here to support you - to continue to serve as your advisors and to write letters of recommendation on your behalf and for anything else you may need.
+If you haven't yet arranged for a job or a seat in law school or graduate school or other program, please keep clearly in mind once you leave us that we will always be here to support you to continue to serve as your advisors and to write letters of recommendation on your behalf and for anything else you may need.
 Your rights to our services and our enthusiasm for providing them do not end at graduation; they are yours for life.
 Please just let us know what happens next; please stay in touch.